rajath95/WindSpeed/README.md

-# WindSpeed
+# WindSpeed 🌀

-Project to build a data pipeline to retreive windspeed of a region
+ Data Pipeline Code to retreive windspeed of a region.

+For this example, we have used the city of Boston.

 ---